Colorado

 | Children's data | Any personal data concerning a child under age 13 |

-| Precise geolocation data | Location data derived from a device used to locate a consumer within a geographic area (added by SB 25-276, effective 2025) |
+| Precise geolocation data | Location data used to identify a consumer within a geographic area (added by SB 25-276, effective 2025) |

-Children's Data Protections
+Children's Online Privacy Protections

 Key Requirements for Businesses